-It’s vital for Barristers Chambers to utilise sophisticated marketing techniques to be as visible as possible to potential clients.
+Barristers Chambers needs to utilise sophisticated marketing techniques to be as visible as possible to potential clients.

 Twitter, in particular, is a very valuable tool as it provides a platform for individuals to engage with businesses.
-Therefore, those who are able to engage a Twitter audience will be tapping into a huge source of potential leads (there are currently estimated to be almost 14 million Twitter users in the UK alone, with about 310 million worldwide).
+Therefore, those who can engage a Twitter audience will be tapping into a huge source of potential leads (there are currently estimated to be almost 14 million Twitter users in the UK alone, with about 310 million worldwide).

 Barrister Chambers and legal professionals who have worked out how to use Twitter effectively are likely to win more clients.